Published by: Saif (Jun 2026) | Platform: Roblox | Game: Grow a Garden

 | Weather event quests | Complete actions during a specific weather event | Server hop if weather is not active |

-Weather event quests catch a lot of players off-guard.
-If you receive a quest requiring a Black Hole, Tropical Rain, or Thunderstorm event and none is active on your server, leave and rejoin different servers until you find one where the right conditions are running.
-The official Grow a Garden Discord server tracks active weather events and server hop reports in real time and is worth bookmarking for any player who relies on weather-dependent quests.
+Weather event quests catch many players off-guard.
+If a quest requires a Black Hole, Tropical Rain, or Thunderstorm event and none is active on your server, leave and rejoin different servers until you find the right conditions.
+The GAG weather tracker monitors active events across servers in real time — bookmark it so you always know which server to join before wasting time hunting manually.

 | Mutations | XP Effect | Priority Level |